flipsasser/federal_offense/README.md

 ## Contributing

 Create a pull request.
-This is a simple little library with no test coverage.
+This is a simple little library with ~~no test coverage~~ some test coverage (gosh).
 Oh I should write tests.
 I normally do.
 I just, you know... didn't this time.

 ## License